 - soap - SOAP WSDL import, provided with the SOAP add-on

-- spider - runs the traditional spider
+- spider - runs the traditional spider, provided with the Spider add-on

 - spiderAjax - runs the ajax spider, provided with the Ajax Spider add-on